genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/database-streaming/dbtogenesis/04_advanced.md

 ## generateSQLFromRDB

-The **generateSQLFromRDB** script is a tool that generates ".sql" files to create tables, triggers and procedures in the RDBMS system by reading the current Genesis dictionary.
-It also adds the pertinent **genesisStream** configuration to the specified **dbtogenesis.xml** configuration file.
+The `generateSQLFromRDB` script is a tool that generates **.sql** files to create tables, triggers and procedures in the RDBMS system by reading the current Genesis dictionary.
+It also adds the pertinent `genesisStream` configuration to the specified **dbtogenesis.xml** configuration file.

 * It is by no means mandatory, but it provides a generic, quick and working example that can be further modified or extended with ease.
 However, the Genesis dictionary must be appropriately configured beforehand:
   EXTERNAL_ID field and TABLENAME_BY_EXTERNAL_ID key must exist (as shown in the examples in the previous section) inside the table
-* You also need the CREATED_AT and CREATED_BY fields in the table if you want to use the **generateCreatedInfo** option in the **dbtogenesis.xml** configuration.
+* You also need the CREATED_AT and CREATED_BY fields in the table if you want to use the `generateCreatedInfo` option in the **dbtogenesis.xml** configuration.

 #### generateSQLFromRDB